nextyio/nextydocument/source/glossary.rst

    block(chain) explorer
       A website that allows easy searching and extraction of data from the blockchain.

-   geth
-      Ethereum client implemented in the Golang programming language, based on the protocol as defined in the Ethereum Yellow Paper.

-   eth
-      Ethereum client implemented in the C++ programming language, based on the protocol as defined in the Ethereum Yellow Paper.

-   ethereumjs
-      Ethereum client implemented in the Javascript/Node programming language, based on the protocol as defined in the Ethereum Yellow Paper.

-   pyethereum
-      Ethereum client implemented in the Python programming language, based on the protocol as defined in the Ethereum Yellow Paper.

-   ethereumj
-      Ethereum client implemented in the Java programming language, based on the protocol as defined in the Ethereum Yellow Paper.

-   ethereumh
-      Ethereum client implemented in the Haskell programming language, based on the protocol as defined in the Ethereum Yellow Paper.

-   parity
-      Ethereum client implemented in the Rust programming language, based on the protocol as defined in the Ethereum Yellow Paper.

    difficulty
       In very general terms, the amount of effort required to mine a new block.
 With the launch of Homestead, the `difficulty adjustment algorithm will change <https://github.com/ethereum/EIPs/blob/master/EIPS/eip-2.md>`_.